aws-amplify/amplify-android/README.md

 Authentication in Amplify Native is dependent on AWS Mobile Client.
 Please refer to the [this documentation](https://aws-amplify.github.io/docs/android/authentication) for details.

 You need to ensure `AWSMobileClient` is [initialized](https://aws-amplify.github.io/docs/android/authentication#initialization) before you initalize and configure `Amplify`.
+Please note that AWSMobileClient initialization is not required when using API or Datastore category with API Key as the authorization mode.

 ## License